Skip to content

 • It's 50 when the % saying "good" = the % saying "poor"

-2024 Q2 HMI
+2025 Q2 HMI

 The data for the CHBA HMI comes from a panel of CHBA homebuilders and developers from coast to coast.
-Every quarter, this panel – which is created in collaboration with our local and provincial home builders’ associations across Canada – responds to a series of questions about market conditions.
+Every quarter, this panel – created in collaboration with our local and provincial home builders’ associations across Canada – responds to a series of questions about market conditions.
 CHBA then uses proprietary statistical analysis to prepare the quarterly HMI.
 In addition to the standard HMI questions, each quarter CHBA asks “special questions” that allow the Association to gather data and insights into current issues affecting the industry across the country.

 CHBA’s HMI was modelled on the National Association of Home Builders’ (NAHB) very successful and influential US version.
 The NAHB version is used regularly by financial analysts, the Federal Reserve, policymakers, economic analysts, and the news media, given the importance of the health of the residential construction industry to the overall economy.
 Through the CHBA HMI, CHBA has done the same for Canada, where it is being used and followed by similar Canadian agencies (e.g. Bank of Canada, Statistics Canada), government policymakers, economists/analysts and media.